What Does XLT Mean On A Ford Truck?

 Ford F 150 Truck

-Aside from the diesel engine and some upgrades, the main differences are in appearance.
+Aside from the diesel engine and some improvements, the primary differences are in appearance.
 Since optional upgrades are available on both packages, it comes down to how much visuals matter to you.

-A lot of individuals may like the XL version.
-You can pay extra for carpets or heated mirrors to create a unique specification that is in between the XL and the XLT.
+A lot of people may like the XL version.
+You can pay extra for carpets or heated mirrors to create a personalized specification that is in between the XL and the XLT.

-If you’d prefer more luxury, look to the higher F-150 trim levels.
+If you’d prefer more luxury, look to the superior F-150 trim levels.
 These include:

 • Lariat